×

 Visit Perito Moreno in Argentina

-DAY 3: Patagonia Photo Tour with Camping
+DAY 3: Patagonia Photo Tour

 On the third day of our Patagonia photography tour, we will wake up early to capture the sunrise at a location near the village.
 After a short 5-minute walk, we’ll reach our photography spot, from where we’ll be able to see the iconic Fitz Roy and Cerro Torre with the beautiful morning light.